TJeffrey237/CS386Project/deliverables/Deliverable4-Implementation1.md

 # Technology #
 [Godot-4.4](https://godotengine.org/) - Godot is a very lightweight and simple game engine that utilizes an easy to pick up Node and Scene system.
 Engine also has support for GDScript, C#, and C++ languages as well as having extensive documentation for the creation of 2D oriented game development.

-[doctest](https://github.com/doctest/doctest) - Godot Engine allows to write unit tests directly in C++.
-The engine integrates the doctest unit testing framework which gives ability to write test suites and test cases next to production code.
+[GUT](https://github.com/bitwes/Gut) - Plugin for the Godot game engine that provides tools to write and run unit tests for your game scripts.
+It enables developers to verify the correctness of their code by writing automated tests in GDScript.
+Integrates directly into the Godot editor, offering a test runner interface where you can easily execute tests, view results, and debug issues.

 [Pixelorama](https://orama-interactive.itch.io/pixelorama) - Pixel art multitool that allows us to create sprites, tiles, and animations.
 Has a very simpel UI design and has lots of support for autosaving, layers, export formats, and is fully free to utilize.